Chevrolet Cruze Insurance Rates

 Rates are averaged for all Chevrolet Cruze models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Shop for Affordable Chevrolet Cruze Insurance
+How to Find the Best Cheap Chevrolet Cruze Insurance

-- Drivers considered higher risk with DUI or reckless driving convictions may pay on average $1,630 more each year for auto insurance
+- Higher risk drivers with a DUI or reckless driving violation may be required to pay an average of $1,610 more each year to insure a Chevrolet Cruze

 As you’ve learned from the above information and from our Chevy Cruze comparison charts, many factors impact your Chevy Cruze insurance rates.
 The level of coverage you purchase will drastically change your Chevy Cruze cost per month.